Wind Chimes (song): Smiley Smile sessions

 The Smiley Smile version of "Wind Chimes" was recorded on July 10 and 11, 1967 at Wilson's makeshift home studio.
 This version differed significantly from its Smile counterpart.
 In the description of Record Collectors Jamie Atkins, "'Wind Chimes', previously breezy and bucolic, became tense and claustrophobic; the usually angelic harmonies of the Beach Boys sound discordant, even malevolent, until the end of the track when a beautiful a cappella flourish gives way to a barely audible Dennis, Brian and Carl harmony tag."
 The tag contains a melody that was previously used in Wilson's "Holidays".

 Critical reception

 Writing in The Wire, Mike Barnes remarked of the Smile version of the song, "'Wind Chimes', with its exquisite tuned percussion, seems certain to have been influenced by Steve Reich's Drumming, but then you realise it was recorded five years before Reich's minimalist masterpiece was even composed."

 Legacy

 In July 1967, the bass line from the Smile version of "Wind Chimes" was reworked into another song, "Can't Wait Too Long".

 On December 23, 1967, "Wind Chimes" was issued as the B-side of the band's "Wild Honey" single.

 In 1994, "Wind Chimes" was sampled by German electronica duo Mouse on Mars in their song "Die Seele von Brian Wilson".

 Personnel

-Per band archivist Craig Slowinski, these credits pertain to the Smile version.
+Per band archivist Craig Slowinski, these credits pertain to the Smile Sessions version.